 Enterprise Architecture by CSG

 Illinois selected CSG to help build the foundation for this ambitious initiative.
-CSG provides in-depth research, analysis, planning, and management of the implementation effort.
-We have established a robust enterprise architecture for the Framework, and a governance structure to guide the State’s transformation planning activities.
+CSG provided in-depth research, analysis, planning, and management of the implementation effort.
+We established a robust enterprise architecture for the Framework, and a governance structure to guide the State’s transformation planning activities.